-By Erin Linnenbringer, Instructor, Department of Surgery, Division of Public Health Sciences, School of Medicine
+Written by Erin Linnenbringer, PhD, MS, assistant professor in the Department of Surgery, School of Medicine

 Essential to Meeting the Goal of Reaching the Right Patient With the Right Treatment at the Right Time